darshandathiya2/MedSegEvaluator/docs/source/performance_metrics.rst

 four categories: region-level overlap, boundary accuracy, surface distances, and volumetric agreement.

+.. currentmodule:: medsegevaluator.PerformanceMetrics

+The :class:`PerformanceMetrics` class provides a unified collection of region-based, surface-based, volumetric, and robustness metrics commonly used in medical image segmentation evaluation.

+All metrics are implemented as ``@staticmethod`` because they do not depend on class instance state.

 This section summarizes the four major categories of segmentation metrics available in MedSegEvaluator.